ahadbawany/FRCPenultimateManual/FRCPenultimateManual.md

 Excerpts:

-"**What do tryouts for drivers look like on 254?**"
+* *"What do tryouts for drivers look like on 254?"*

-*TC: We try to bring up new drivers early and retain them for as long as possible.
+TC: We try to bring up new drivers early and retain them for as long as possible.
 We feel that the driver can be one of the most important roles on the team, and requires some skills that need to be taught and that can be honed with time/practice.
 The more experience once trained initially, the better.
-Many of our best drivers started as Freshman/Sophomores and drove for 3+ years."*
+Many of our best drivers started as Freshman/Sophomores and drove for 3+ years."

-* **_"What factors into your decisions on drivers?_**"
+* *"What factors into your decisions on drivers?"*

-*TC: Many things, least of which is actual skill driving the robot.
+TC: Many things, least of which is actual skill driving the robot.
 We have a large list of criteria which we send to the whole team prior to tryouts or selection.
 It is a prioritized list, from most important qualities to least important.
 At the top of the list is Maturity.
 The "Driver Qualities" list is as follows: *

-* *Mature*
+* Mature

-* *Communicative*
+* Communicative

-* *Respectful [and] Cooperative*
+* Respectful [and] Cooperative

-* *Humble & Accommodating*
+* Humble & Accommodating

-* *Dedicated & Hardworking*
+* Dedicated & Hardworking

-* *Experienced*
+* Experienced

-* *Skilled & Assertive*
+* Skilled & Assertive

-* *Knowledgeable in Mechanical, Electrical & Controls aspects of the robot*
+* Knowledgeable in Mechanical, Electrical & Controls aspects of the robot

-*As you can see, knowledge of the robot is not a huge concern.
+* As you can see, knowledge of the robot is not a huge concern.
 Many of the things above cannot be taught and are harder to find.
 We also have attendance and GPA requirements of our drivers.
-These bullet points are explained on our selection criteria document but are summarized here for simplicity."*
+These bullet points are explained on our selection criteria document but are summarized here for simplicity."

 ## RobotPy - Anatomy of a Robot